The Sustainability Data Buyer’s Guide

 #2 Liberate More Data Than Ever Before – with Automation

 In a recent customer engagement, GLYNT.AI increased the number of data points per file by 15X.
-The customer used the data to pinpoint the 30 meters out of 3500 total meters that could deliver a high energy-saving ROI.
+The customer used the data to pinpoint the key 30 meters out of 3500 total meters that could deliver a high energy-saving ROI.
 The result was $9 of energy savings per $1 spent on automated data services.

 SAME SOURCE FILE, 15X MORE DATA POINTS